A walk of approximately half-an-hour, excluding the Museum

-At the far end of Bridge Street find Rosemarkie's other mill which was in operation up to the forties.
+At the far end of Bridge Street you can find Rosemarkie's other mill which was in operation up until the 1940s.
 You can still trace out the old mill lade and, in front of Fairy Glen House, the circular man-made pond, now empty, known as The Pows (12) where weavers soaked their lint before spinning it into thread.
 During the early years of the last century there were some 20 linen weavers in the village working in their own homes from flax grown locally, and imported from Aberdeen.
 The hand-made linen industry was spoiled by heavy taxes imposed to placate the wool merchants about 1830.

 The Fairy Glen (13) is a walk not to be missed for its beauty - botanical, ornithological and geological.
 Hugh Miller, the Cromarty geologist, wrote of it "I am acquainted with no other locality in the kingdom where this deposit (boulder-clay) is hollowed into ravines so profound or presents precipices so imposing and lofty".
-Here the Horse Burn from which Rosemarkie takes its name (the Point on the Horse Burn) tumbles down waterfalls, rushes through rapids and glides reflectively under flowering geans.
+Here the Horse Burn from which Rosemarkie takes its name (the 'point on the Horse Burn') tumbles down waterfalls, rushes through rapids and glides reflectively under flowering geans.
 Here celandine and wood anemone, bluebell and primrose herald the sping.
 Folk-tales tell of the Fairy Well surrounded by white pebbles and rustic seats and decorated with flowers by village children; or of the old witch who made a clay image of her enemy and every day held it under a waterfall until - like her victim - it wasted away.

 On your right pass the Gordon Memorial Hall (15).
 This was built in 1904 by two sisters called Miller from Miller's Hotel who married brothers called Gordon, in memory of their husbands.
 It has long been the pride of Rosemarkie folk.
 During the war it was open day and night for canteen and recreational purposes.